We Can Do Whatever

-We Can Do Whatever is the debut album by American singing duo Otis & Shug.
+We Can Do Whatever is the only studio album by American singing duo Otis & Shug.
 Although it was scheduled to be released August 29, 1995 on Interscope Records, the album was shelved until it finally was released January 18, 2005, on Expansion Records.
 It was produced by Raphael Saadiq.
 One single, "Journey", peaked at number 60 on the 1996 Billboard Hot R&B/Hip-Hop Songs.
 It features guest performances by Raphael Saadiq.